rolandmiladinovic/rolandmiladinovic/_posts/2018-05-14-summonig-eternal-return.markdown

 Blood\\
 A spider’s bite itching

-I pulled myself up from the bushes still holding the little bite on my collar and walked out into an open clearing of freshly cut grass where I found two friends sitting at a park bench.
-They were animated with talk and laughter, but the mood was heavy and apocalyptic as the moon shone down upon the scene.
+I pulled myself up from the bushes still holding the little bite on my collar and walked onto an open clearing of freshly cut grass where I found two friends loitering around a park table.
+They were animated with talk and laughter, but the night was heavy and apocalyptic as the moon shone down upon the scene.
 I called out a greeting and was welcomed like a brother.

 He walked about with nervous energy, stout, regal, pacing, telling us his premonitions of the end and of the most likely way that humanity will be annalited.
 We discuss mankind's destiny as if we three megalomaniacs alone had the power to save or destroy it the world.
 But the other doesn’t believe in the end of the world.
 Humankind will always find away, a miracle at the last moment.
 A seed of life will always rise from the ashers.

 Our talking became abstract.
 Trading random words and weighing their effects.
-“Doom” hits me square in the stomach.
+“Doom” hit me square in the stomach.
 I read my own meanings into random sentences of words and pary back with a few of my favourite words.
 Complete nonsense, but somehow we believed we were communicating profoundly, even telepathically.

 He appeared hurt and picked up a tree branch for a stalf and drew out a circle on the grass floor between the three friends.
 Looked up with mocking suspicion in his eye as if offering a challenge and said in cryptic lines: “Don’t stab me in the heart when we are sparing, you know the serpent of Eden believes in all its innocence.”